Why Diversity is Important

 International Student Diversity at Campbellsville University

-There is a medium sized community of about 239 international students at Campbellsville University representing at least 30 countries.
-Click on the Campbellsville University International Student Page for more information.
+There is a relatively large community of about 585 international students at Campbellsville University representing at least 30 countries.
+For more information, see the Campbellsville University International Student Page.

 What is the Age Diversity of the Students?